What is Tunera Type Foundry?

 Tunera Type Foundry is a typeface distribution platform created by Ariel Martín Pérez in January 2020 with the goal of exploring new typographic forms and concepts and universes that are often under-represented in the field of type design.
 To find out more, you can visit the About section.

-What can I do with Tunera's open-source fonts?
+What can I do with Tunera's fonts (published under the SIL OFL licence)?

 - Distribute them, to your friends, for instance.

 - Modify them, to create new typefaces (in the open-source world, we call these variations “forks”).
-In that case, you have to cite the original creator of the typeface (see this information for each case).
+In that case, you have to give credits the original creator of the typeface (see this information for each case).
+You cannot reuse the name of the original typeface in your fork, it needs to be totally different.

 - Sell these typefaces.